Male circumcision is the surgical removal of the foreskin.

 - balanitis xerotica obliterans – a condition that causes phimosis and, in some cases, also affects the head of the penis, which can become scarred and inflamed

-- cancer of the penis – a very rare type of cancer that can occur in adult men, where a red patch, wart-like growth, or ulcer appears on the end of penis or under the foreskin
+- cancer of the penis – a very rare type of cancer that can occur in men, where a red patch, wart-like growth or ulcer appears on the end of the penis or under the foreskin

 In most cases, circumcision will only be recommended when other, less invasive and less risky treatments have been tried and haven't worked.

 Mild cases of phimosis can be treated with topical steroids to help soften the skin and make it easier for the foreskin to retract.